-This post was last updated on October 5th, 2022 at 08:52 am.
+This post was last updated on October 15th, 2024 at 12:00 pm.

 Donation receipt requirements are an important consideration when looking for church software or auditing the current solution to ensure it has all that’s needed.
 Having the appropriate donation receipt allows your donors to ensure they can take their full tax deduction.
-While the tax deduction that the donor receipt facilitates isn’t the only reason to give — it does help to keep your donors donating towards your cause.
+While the tax deduction that the donor receipt facilitates isn’t the only reason to give — it does help to keep your donors donating toward your cause.

 The worst thing to happen is the deduction isn’t allowed and they get a hefty tax bill because of the church’s mistake.
 A lot of churches will say that could never happen to us.
-Well it has happened in the past to donors that donated to churches.
+Well, it has happened in the past to donors who donated to churches.
 One IRS case was Durden v.
 Commissioner (T.C.
 Memo 2012-140 (May 17, 2012).
 The result was an increase to their tax bill to over $9,000.00 including fines.
 They donated over $22,000.00 to a church and instead of getting a deduction, they received a fine.

 This IRS penalty was levied because of missing verbiage on the original donation receipt.
 The IRS started a legal action and won the case.
-What verbiage was missing on the donation statement that could have cost the tax payer over $9,000.00?
+What verbiage was missing on the donation statement that could have cost the taxpayer over $9,000.00?
 The eleven simple words below were missing.

 no goods or services were provided in exchange for this donation

 This missing statement was the only thing wrong.
-The tax payers made their donations on time, taxes were filed on time, and so on.
+The taxpayers made their donations on time, taxes were filed on time, and so on.
 It was an expensive mistake that wasn’t even their fault.
 Donors assumed the church knew what should be on the donation statement.
-Do you think these donors or others will be so fast to keep donating to the same organization when a mistakes like this are made?
+Do you think these donors or others will be so fast to keep donating to the same organization when mistakes like this are made?
 What do you think would happen to the church’s reputation?

 What Are The Donation Receipt Requirements?